axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements

-## 2/12/2018 5:31:41 PM
+## 2/13/2018 8:49:42 AM

 There are now seven projects.
-Of these, four benchmark projects now working (SR, Expanded Reproduction, SR with low initial MELT, SR with halved period) New executable.
-Working on multiple consumption goods.
-First task is to update user guide - lots of new features, and most bugs fixed
+Of these, five benchmark projects are working (see below) The spreadsheet for expanded reproduction (in the 'docs' folder) now also contains a worksheet for simple reproduction, and more extended annotations.
+New executable.

 ## 2/12/2018 5:32:32 PM
 Previous announcements consolidated  - can be found in the earlier history of this repository